Atomk/chess-js/README.md

-JSChess
+chess-js
 =======

 The chess game everyone knows and loves, in pure vanilla JavaScript.
+[Try it out!](https://atomk.github.io/chess-js/)

 At the moment there is no checkmate, to win you have to capture the king.